We're winning awards

 There's a bit of a grape revolution going on here in Wales.
 In the last decade or so, we've really started to gain a reputation for both the quality and drinkability of our wines.

-Since then the awards have kept coming – as recently as May 2021 three Welsh vineyards won medals at the prestigious International Wine Challenge.
-Gwinllan Conwy from North Wales won bronze for both its still and sparkling white wine; Montgomery Vineyard from Mid Wales also won bronze with a still white and a sparkling rosé as well as a silver for its sparkling white.
+As recently as May 2021 three Welsh vineyards won medals at the prestigious International Wine Challenge.
+Gwinllan Conwy from North Wales won bronze for both its still and sparkling white wine.

 This is an exciting time to be producing wine in Wales, there’s plenty to look forward to!